 Undertaking an internship challenges students to apply what they've learned in the classroom and teach history to a broader public audience.
-If you have ever wondered what you can do with a history major, the Public History Program offers you the chance to try on a potential career for three months to determine if it is right for you.
+If you have ever wondered what you can do with a history major, internships offer you the chance to try on a potential career to determine if it is right for you.

 Typical Internship Process

 - Choose a faculty sponsor (any full-time professor in the history department).
 The faculty sponsor will oversee the research portion and assessment of the internship.
 Evaluated work may include selected readings, a journal kept while working at the sponsoring institution, or a research paper.